Relationship between preexponent and distribution over activation barrier energies for enzymatic reactions: Analysis of the integral equation ( )

-In practice it is more convenient to proceed along the second way.
+In practice it is more convenient to use the second way.
 Thus the following strategy is suggested by the present approach.
-We consider the empirical fractional exponent $\beta$, the effective preexponent parameter $b$, the effective activation energy $E$ and the reaction rate constant $k_{-1}$ as given experimental values.
+We consider the empirical fractional exponent $\beta$, the effective preexponent parameter $b$, the effective activation energy $E$ and the reaction rate constant $k_{-1}$ as the given experimental values.
 Then we solve the implicit equation (\ref{eq38}) to find the value of the parameter $q$ as a function of the values $\beta$ and $E$.
 If the obtained value of $q$ satisfies the requirement (\ref{eq35}) then our distribution (\ref{eq36}) satisfies the normalization requirement (\ref{eq31}).
 Knowing $\beta$, $b$, $E$, $q$ and $k_{-1}$ we obtain from (\ref{eq40}) the value of the unknown parameter $a$.
-The latter is directly related with molecular parameters of the system via relationship (\ref{eq17}) and thus provides information of considerable interest.
-From consideration of (\ref{eq19}) and (\ref{eq20}) we intuitively anticipate that the value of the parameter $a$ should not differ significantly from the value of the parameter $b$.
-Then the approximate coincidence of the obtained value of $a$ with the value of $b$ would mean that our model works satisfactorily well and our approach yields reasonable interpretation experimental data.
+The latter is directly related to molecular parameters of the system via relationship (\ref{eq18}) and thus provides the information of major interest.
+From consideration of (\ref{eq20}) and (\ref{eq21}) we intuitively anticipate that the value of the parameter $a$ should not differ significantly from the value of the parameter $b$.
+Then the proximity of the obtained value of $a$ to the value of $b$ means that our model works satisfactorily well and our approach yields the reasonable interpretation of the experimental data.
 In the next Sec. we exemplify this strategy by the analysis of data for oxygen escape from hemerythin presented in \cite{Yed95}.